Top posts:

 More specifically, it relates the performance variables with the state and control variables.

-Neural networks are algorithms used to fit multi-dimensional and non-linear functions from data sets.
+Neural networks are algorithms that fit multi-dimensional and non-linear functions from data sets.

 The inputs to the neural network include the state and control variables.
 The outputs from the neural network are the predicted performance variables of the system for that scenario.